Guidelines for Referring Libraries

 As a member of the Long Island Library Resources Council (LILRC), your library has elected to participate in the Research Loan Program (RLP), which enables you to borrow materials directly from other participating libraries when necessary for your research.
 The librarian will explain the program to you and provide you with the necessary forms.
 The librarian will help you search the online catalogs of academic and other libraries to determine which library has the material you need.

 Use of RLP is a privilege available to responsible library users, as determined by the home library.
-The white RLP referral card must be used within one month.
-When you are issued an RLP card, you are expected to comply with the rules of the library you are using; please become familiar with those policies.
+The RLP referral must be used within one month.
+When you are issued an RLP referral, you are expected to comply with the rules of the library you are using; please become familiar with those policies.

 Be sure to observe the date due and return materials promptly to the library from which you borrowed them.
 Each library has its own loan period.
 Some libraries send overdue notices, but these are only a courtesy.
 You are responsible for returning materials on time, and you are responsible for paying any fines you incur.
 Many academic libraries impose larger fines and replacement fees than do public libraries.